playfulprogramming/playfulprogramming/content/blog/doomsday-rule/index.md

 ```
 Then get the MOD which is, 2.

-So we now know that the offset is 2, and we know that the anchor day for the century is Wednesday, or 3.
-We add the two numbers together to get 5, so for 1969, the doomsday is Friday.
+So we now know that the year offset is 2, and we know that the anchor day for the century is Wednesday, or 3.
+We add the two numbers together to get 5 and match that to our date chart, so for 1969, the doomsday is Friday.

 Now we need to think about the closest doomsday to July 20th.
 Which is the 11th of July.
-So from the above calculation we know that the 11th of July is a Friday.
+So from the above calculation, we know that the 11th of July is a Friday.
 Then we work out the difference between the date we need to figure it and the doomsday, so here it would be `20 - 11 = 9`.
 Then we MOD this by 7 like we did to find the offset.

 So this would be 2.

 Then we add this to the doomsday.
 So `5 + 2 = 7`.
-But there isn't a 7, but `7 MOD 7` is 0. and 0 is Sunday.
-So we now know that they day of Apollo 11's landing was on a Sunday.
+But there isn't a 7 in our chart, but remember, `7 MOD 7` is 0. and 0 is Sunday.
+So we now know that the day of Apollo 11's landing was on a Sunday.

 # The fun part, Coding!